-Table 4 shows quantities of United States Bypass Drain water delivered, including the 2007 delivery, at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242, since the Act of 1974.
-There was no Bypass Drain water discharged into the Colorado River during 2007.
+Table 4 shows quantities of United States Bypass Drain water delivered, including the 2008 delivery, at SIB and substituted for by other water for the deliveries to Mexico under IBWC Minute No. 242, since the Act of 1974.
+A volume of 6,826 tcm (5,534 af)7 of Bypass Drain water was discharged into the Colorado River during 2008.